 Images are extracted from videos and cropped at the center.
 The cropped images are resized to a size of 320×180 pixels.
-We utilize the Nvidia TensorRT for inference acceleration and our model achieves 14 FPS onboard rate.
+We convert the model to TensorRT with FP16 precision for inference acceleration and achieve 14 FPS onboard rate.
 Distance between the pursuer and target drone varies from 15 m to 2.5 m.
 We keep the target drone still in the world frame during the collection, and the pursuer approaches the target from far to near.
 Fig. 6 shows the detection results.
 We increase the inter-frame distance for each scene and perform collection in scenes with various backgrounds to avoid overfitting.
 As the inter-frame distance is enlarged, optical flow label propagation [28] [16] tends to fail.
 An extremely small fraction of labels, as 1% to 2% in [16], is far from being sufficient.
 We manually label all images as ground truth key point locations.
 Using the technique introduced by Fig. 5, we take 11% as the initial labeling ratio.
-Ground truth pose is recovered by using PnP as in [6] with ground truth key points.
+Ground truth pose is recovered by using PnP as in [7] with ground truth key points.